chhuang-one/sqxclib/README.md

 Project site: [GitHub](https://github.com/chhuang-one/sqxclib), [Gitee](https://gitee.com/chhuang-one/sqxclib)

 ## Current features:
-* User can use C99 designated initializer or C++ aggregate initialization to define constant SQL table, column, and migration, this can reduce running time when making schema, see doc/[schema-builder-constant.md](doc/schema-builder-constant.md).
+* User can use C99 designated initializer or C++ aggregate initialization to define constant database table, column, and migration, this can reduce running time when making schema, see doc/[schema-builder-constant.md](doc/schema-builder-constant.md).
    You can also use C functions or C++ methods to do these dynamically.

 * All defined table and column can use to parse JSON object and field.
-Program can also parse JSON object and array from SQL column.
+Program can also parse JSON object and array from database column.

 * BLOB support.
 Supported types are listed in doc/[SqTable.md](doc/SqTable.md).